Licensure by Endorsement

 - State of current license and license number.

 - Dates of employment and position(s) held for last two (2) nursing employers.

-- All U.S. Member Boards in which you have EVER been licensed with license number and dates license held.
+- All U.S. Member Boards in which you have EVER been licensed.

 - Social Security number issued by U.S. Social Security Administration.

 - Verification from original state of license and, if different, last state practiced.